 3. Ruthlessness in the Pursuit of Their Goals

-Sociopathic people tend to be ruthless in their efforts to get what they want.
-Because they aren’t held back by normal reservations, moral or ethical principles, or concern for others, there aren’t many lines they won’t cross to reach a goal.
-They may lie, cheat, steal, and use and abuse other people in order to get more money, power, or something they’ve decided they want.1,2
+Sociopathic people are ruthless in their efforts to get what they want.
+Because they aren’t held back by normal reservations, moral and ethical principles, or concern for others, there aren’t many lines they won’t cross to reach a goal.
+They may lie, cheat, steal, and use other people in order to get more money, power, or something they’ve decided they want.1,2

 4. Hostile or Aggressive Towards Others

 Hostility, anger, and aggression are other common traits found in sociopaths.
-Sociopaths are more likely to hold racist, sexist, or misogynistic ideals or to have hostile feelings towards both individuals and groups within society.
-They are also more likely to be violent, abusive, or aggressive towards people, although some sociopaths will use more covert forms of violence (like teasing, bullying, guilting, etc) to get what they want from people.1,2,4
+Sociopaths are more likely to hold racist, sexist, or misogynistic ideals or have hostile feelings towards both individuals and societal groups.
+They are more likely to be violent or abusive towards people, although some sociopaths will use more covert forms of violence (like teasing, bullying, guilting, etc.) to obtain what they want.1,2,4

 5. Easily Angered or Irritated

-Unlike other people who experience a wide range of emotions like happiness, sadness, fear, guilt, and anger, a sociopath may only have access to a few of these emotions.
+Unlike other people who experience a wide range of emotions such as happiness, sadness, fear, guilt, and anger, a sociopath may only have access to a few.
 Anger is one of the most easily accessible emotions for the sociopath, and one that shows up frequently in their relationships, work, and daily life.
-They are often easily angered, irritated, and prone to yelling, aggression, or outbursts when upset.4
+They can be easily angered, irritated, and prone to yelling, aggression, or outbursts when upset.4

 6. Irresponsible Decision Making